-- 10.6.6.3 Measure pan distortion in the middle of at least one panel flat (between structural elements) at a minimum of three locations.
-Additional reading locations are required to validate freedom from end restraint, as described in 10.8.2.2. - 10.6.6.4 Rib spread readings are optional for measuring panel distortion for profiles with vertical rib faces.
-Measure rib spread at the base of the ribs in line with the anchors and at mid span, as required, to meet requirements of 10.8.2.2. - 10.6.7 Reading Frequency: - 10.6.7.1 In all cases except for rib spread, readings shall be taken at initial zero or preload, at each increment of load, and again at the zero or preload to determine permanent set.
-See 10.10.2.4 regarding the selection of zero load. - 10.6.7.2 Rib spread readings shall be taken at each increment of load unless stipulated otherwise by the specifying authority. - 10.7 Safety Precautions: - 10.7.1 Take proper precautions to protect the operating personnel and observers in the event of any failure. - 10.8 Test Specimens - 10.8.1 The test specimens shall be of sufficient size to determine the performance of all typical parts of the system.
+- 9.6.7 Reading Frequency: - 9.6.7.1 In all cases except for rib spread, readings shall be taken at initial zero or preload, at each increment of load, and again at the zero or preload to determine permanent set.
+See T125-9.10.2.4 regarding the selection of zero load. - 9.6.7.2 Rib spread readings shall be taken at each increment of load unless stipulated otherwise by the specifying authority. - 9.7 Safety Precautions: - 9.7.1 Take proper precautions to protect the operating personnel and observers in the event of any failure. - 9.8 Test Specimens: - 9.8.1 The test specimens shall be of sufficient size to determine the performance of all typical parts of the system.
 Conditions of structural support shall be simulated as accurately as possible, and the full length and width, including overhangs, shall be loaded.
 All parts of the test specimen shall be full size, using the same materials, details, and methods of construction and anchorage as used on the actual building.
-Except for positive load as in 10.8.2.2, any partial width sheets shall not be considered in figuring specimen width.
+Except for positive load as in T125-9.8.2.2, any partial width sheets shall not be considered in figuring specimen width. - 9.8.2 Specimen Width edge seals shall not contain structural attachments that restrict deflection of the test panel any more than the normal gable condition.

-- 10.8.2 Specimen Width Edge seals shall not contain structural attachments that restrict deflection of the test panel any more than the normal gable condition. - 10.8.2.1 For the evaluation of either bending capacity or anchor to panel attachment strength under negative load, the specimen width shall contain not less than three full panels and five structural elements with normal rake or gable supports at both edges.
-(See Figure 10-2, herein.) - 10.8.2.2 For the evaluation of panel bending capacity in resisting positive pressure, the specimen width shall be as specified in 10.8.2.1 or be not less than 40% of the clear span and include not less than four structural elements with not less than one half the flat distance to the next adjacent non-included parallel rib, corrugation, or stiffener on each side. - 10.8.3 Specimen Length For negative (uplift) load tests (or any form of loading that tends to push panels away form the crosswise support), unless the test represents the full length used, the specimen length shall be sufficient to ensure that end seals or attachments do not restrict panel movement at the area under investigation. - 10.8.3.1 For the evaluation of anchor to panel strength free of end influence, the arbitrary minimum specimen length, when both ends have crosswise restraint, is 24 ft (7.3 m).
+- 9.8.2.1 For the evaluation of either bending capacity or anchor to panel attachment strength under negative load, the specimen width shall contain not less than three full panels and five structural elements with normal rake or gable supports at both edges.
+(See Figure T125-9-2, herein.) - 9.8.2.2 For the evaluation of panel bending capacity in resisting positive pressure, the specimen width shall be as specified in T125-9.8.2.1 or be not less than 40% of the clear span and include not less than four structural elements with not less than one half the flat distance to the next adjacent nonincluded parallel rib, corrugation, or stiffener on each side. - 9.8.3 Specimen Length for negative (uplift) load tests (or any form of loading that tends to push panels away from the crosswise support), unless the test represents the full length used, the specimen length shall be sufficient to ensure that end seals or attachments do not restrict panel movement at the area under investigation. - 9.8.3.1 For the evaluation of anchor to panel strength free of end influence, the arbitrary minimum specimen length, when both ends have crosswise restraint, is 24 ft (7.3 m).
 Shorter lengths are acceptable when only one end having crosswise restraint is a minimum of 8 ft (2.4 m) from at least one row of interior anchors.
-When both ends are free of crosswise restraint, the minimum specimen length is 10 ft (3m) (see Table 1).
+When both ends are free of crosswise restraint, the minimum specimen length is 10 ft (3 m) (see Table T125-1).
 When crosswise restraint is removed from both ends, the normal failure mechanism is the anchor connection to the seam.
 Other modes of failure or performance must be evaluated using one or both ends restrained.